Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

   Now we can actually launch the GUI!
 All you have to do is run "Launch_GUI.bat" and after a few seconds the GUI should appear!

-  You might get another pop-up from Windows warning you it doesn't recognize the file.
-Same advice goes this time as last time.
+  You might get another pop-up from Windows warning you it doesn't recognize the file; same advice goes this time as last time.

 # Installation Instructions (Method 2: .exe File)